Debugging SharedArrayBuffer Cross-Origin Errors

 : new ArrayBuffer(sizeBytes);

-// Transfer ownership for non-isolated contexts to prevent leaks
+// For non-isolated contexts, transfer ownership to prevent leaks

 return buffer;